 Question: How does split limit differ from combined single limit insurance coverage?

-This one single amount is your maximum limit, so the most the insurance company will be obligated to pay for damages resulting from one single accident.
-It can also be termed combined single limit (CSL).
+This single amount is your maximum limit, so the most the insurance company will be obligated to pay for damages from one accident.
+It can also be termed a combined single limit (CSL).

-For example, if the limit for the CSL is $200,000 per accident, that is the total that the insurance provider will pay for all bodily injuries and property damage caused in one accident, no matter the number of people injured or what the portion of bodily injury or property damage is.
-Thus, if you total out an expensive $70,000 car and the driver has $110,000 of medical bills in total this CSL policy will cover both the bodily injury and property damage claims fully since at $180,000 is below the $200,000 maximum limit.
+For example, suppose the limit for the CSL is $200,000 per accident.
+In that case, that is the total that the insurance provider will pay for all bodily injuries and property damage caused in one accident, no matter the number of people injured or what the portion of bodily injury or property damage is.
+Thus, if you total out an expensive $70,000 car and the driver has $110,000 of medical bills, this CSL policy will cover both the bodily injury and property damage claims entirely since $180,000 is below the $200,000 maximum limit.

-In the same accident as mentioned above, the split limits would cover only $50,000 of the medical expenses of the driver and only $25,000 of the vehicle's value.
+In the same accident as mentioned above, the split limits would cover only $50,000 of the driver’s medical expenses and only $25,000 of the vehicle’s value.
 This leaves the at-fault policyholder over the property damage liability limits by $45,000 and $60,000 over the bodily injury per person liability limit.
 Thus, the policyholder in this situation could be personally sought after for these amounts.

-The basic difference between a combined single limit policy and a split limit policy is that the split limit requires multiple limitations to the policy while single limit coverage gives you one amount of coverage to use as needed for the expenses resulting from an auto accident.
+The basic difference between a combined single-limit policy and a split-limit policy is that the split limit requires multiple limitations to the policy.
+In contrast, single-limit coverage gives you one amount of coverage to use as needed for the expenses resulting from an auto accident.

-The split limit has the portions of payment limits already designated while the combined single limit policy can give a policyholder flexibility to use the entire coverage for bodily injury and property damage as it is needed to be allocated between the different expenses.
+The split limit has the portions of payment limits already designated.
+In contrast, the combined single limit policy can give a policyholder flexibility to use the entire coverage for bodily injury and property damage as it needs to be allocated between the different expenses.